justchokingaround/ani-sync/README.md

 ## Optional dependencies

-- xclip (for copying url to clipboard)
+- xclip (for copying url to clipboard on linux)